CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that covers all evaluation dimensions well.
-It provides specific capabilities, comprehensive trigger terms, explicit 'USE FOR' and 'DO NOT USE FOR' clauses, and clear boundaries that distinguish it from related Azure skills.
-The description is thorough without being unnecessarily verbose.
+This is an excellent skill description that covers all evaluation dimensions strongly.
+It provides specific capabilities, comprehensive trigger terms users would naturally use, explicit 'USE FOR' and 'DO NOT USE FOR' clauses that clearly delineate scope, and distinct boundaries that prevent conflicts with related Azure skills.
+The description uses proper third-person voice throughout.

 DimensionReasoningScore